SpaceG/spaceg.github.io/_posts/2015-07-07-mongoDB-database-for-scalability-performance-Agility.markdown

 <blockquote>
-“Built by developers like you at MongoDB.”
+“Built by developers like you at MongoDB.
+Highly Scalable Scale up or scale out horizontally, from a single server to thousands of nodes.
+Deploy in the cloud and across multiple data centers.

+”
 </blockquote>